 However, all of this activity had been invisible to commentators outside Japan, largely due to a combination of langauge and polictical barriers.
 The inevitable result was that the capabilities of the Japanese in this field of endeavour had gone unreported in the pre-war international modelling media.

 As a result of this pre-war activity, the various individuals who entered the commercial model engine field after WW2 were for the most part experienced power modellers who had managed to survive the war years.
 These individuals understood model engines and their construction very well indeed.
-Consequently, the Japanese model engines which entered production in the immediate post-war years were generally every bit as capably designed and well-made as the majority of their western counterparts, albeit with a rather more minimalist design philosophy behind them for the most part.
+Consequently, the Japanese model engines which entered production in the immediate post-war years were generally every bit as capably designed and well-made as the majority of their western counterparts, albeit with a rather more minimalist design philosophy behind them for the most part - if a feature didn't contribute to the engine's performance or longevity, it wasn't included.
 There were undeniable limitations arising from the rather restricted access to suitable tooling and materials in Japan at the time, but the early post-war Japanese makers generally overcame these limitations remarkably well.